fzwoch/obs-gstreamer/README.md

 GStreamer OBS Studio plugin
 ===

-An OBS Studio source plugin to feed GStreamer launch pipelines into [OBS Studio].
+1. An OBS Studio source plugin to feed GStreamer launch pipelines into [OBS Studio].

 This plugin has interesting use cases but may be difficult to understand and is clunky use if you are _not_ familiar with GStreamer.

+2. An OBS Studio encoder plugin to use GStreamer encoder elements into [OBS Studio].

+This may be interesting for people trying to run OBS Studio to different platforms like the RaspberryPi or NVIDIA Tegra.

 Prebuilt
 ---